 - EDEL 5480 Teaching Science to Fourth and Fifth Graders (2 credit hours)

 Only currently licensed teachers or undergraduates who graduate in spring and are expecting to receive licensure over the summer are eligible for this program per Ohio Department of Education regulations.
 Because courses are offered at the graduate level, they may be used to renew your teaching license.
 Unfortunately, this endorsement is not part of the senior to graduate students program.
 You must have at least a 2.9 Undergraduate GPA to be accepted.
-In order to be recommended for the Endorsement, you must also complete all courses with a 2.75 cumulative GPA and pass the Ohio Assessments for Educators (OAE) Elementary Education Exam with a score 220 on each section.
+In order to be recommended for the Endorsement, you must also complete all courses with a 2.75 cumulative GPA and pass the Ohio Assessments for Educators (OAE) Elementary Education Exam 018/019 with a score 220 on each section.
 The PRAXIS is no longer accepted.

 TUITION & financial aid